For these Penn doctors, gunshot wounds are never routine, and should be preventable

 As a surgeon, my primary goal is to find the most serious injuries and control them long enough to get his heart working again.
 CPR by itself doesn't work when there isn't enough blood left for the heart to pump.

 As the ER resident places the breathing tube, I look the patient over.
 He has bullet holes in his arms, his legs, his chest, and his abdomen.
-Anything and everything could be his most serious injury.
+Anything and everything could be injured.

-I do the only thing I could.
+I do the only thing we have left in that situation.
 With no time to get him to the operating room, I go to work in the trauma bay.
 I put a clamp on his aorta to divert any remaining blood to his brain.
 I sew up holes in his heart and search for injuries to his lungs and major blood vessels.
 All the while, my colleagues are giving him blood and medicine, including injections of epinephrine directly into the heart to make it start again.

 But it doesn't.